davidongora/Savannah/Readme.md

 ## SMS Notification

-When an order is created, the system automatically sends an SMS notification to the customer using Africa's Talking SMS gateway.
+When an order is created, the system automatically sends an SMS notification to the customer using Mobile Sasa SMS gateway.
 The SMS contains:

 - Customer name
 - Order item